How to resolve conflicts with your builder

 Whether you’re renovating a property, creating an extension or building your own home, the course of a construction project rarely runs smooth.
 However, some of the most challenging issues to tackle are those with your builders, especially where a project manager isn’t employed in the process.

 Your issues may be related to poor workmanship or that they simply haven’t finished the work, but arming yourself with the knowledge of how to proceed where these issues to occur will help keep you in control of the situation.
-Read on for some expert guidance provided by CLPM Construction Project Consultancy.
+Here is some expert guidance provided by CLPM Construction Project Consultancy.

 First things first, gather together a file with all of the relevant emails, estimates, quotes and contracts, all the way through from your initial conversations to the present day.
-“It’s important that you check through your paperwork and make sure you are clear on what was agreed, but also how things have evolved,” explains CLPM, incuding delivery issues or adverse weather.
+‘It’s important that you check through your paperwork and make sure you are clear on what was agreed, but also how things have evolved,’ explains CLPM, including delivery issues or adverse weather.

 Summarise these documents for easy reference, which may also help in building a picture if delays and issues may be considered fair and reasonable.
 Be sure to check your specifications and drawings too.
 Does your finished project match up with what was initially agreed?